Cantera/cantera/doc/doxygen/yaml/yamltutorial.md

 density: 3.0g/cm^3  # error (missing space between value and units)
 ```

-See the \ref sec-yaml-units documentation for additional details,
+See the @ref sec-yaml-units documentation for additional details,
 including the full set of supported units.

 # Error Handling